 Online Mindfulness Retreat

-Stephen Archer is Managing Director of Mindfulness Works for Organisations www.mwfo.co.nz He has been involved with mindfulness for 40 years and began practicing while he was finishing a degree in Eastern studies.
+He has been involved with mindfulness for over 35 years and began practicing while he was finishing a degree in Eastern studies in the UK.
 At the age of 23 Stephen was formally trained in mindfulness as an ordained Buddhist monk in the Thai forest tradition.
-His training included working closely with different teachers and completing lengthy retreats to strengthen his practice.
-Thirteen years later he emerged from the monkhood with the intention to offer his skills and learnings to the public.
+His training included working closely with different teachers and a completing a number of long solitary retreats to strengthen his practice.
+Thirteen years later he emerged from the monk-hood with the intention to offer his skills and learnings to the general public.

-During the last 25 years Stephen has expanded his skill base by studying the psychology and neuroscience of mindfulness.
-He has run workplace mindfulness trainings for organisations including Kiwibank, Air New Zealand and NZ Police, delivered courses in healthcare and prisons, and assisted the Mental Health Foundation of NZ to develop their approach to mindfulness.
-He has worked at the Leadership Development Centre in Wellington running year-long mindful leadership programmes, and is also a trustee of Te Moata, a retreat centre and nature sanctuary in the Coromandel, www.temoata.org where he has led over forty public 7-day residential mindfulness intensives since 1996.
+During the last 20 years Stephen has run workplace mindfulness trainings for organisations including Westpac, Kiwibank and Air New Zealand, delivered courses in healthcare and prisons, and assisted the Mental Health Foundation of NZ to develop their approach to mindfulness.
+He has worked at the Leadership Development Centre in Wellington running year-long mindful leadership programmes, and is also a trustee of Te Moata where he has led over forty public 7 day residential mindfulness intensives since 1996.